davidgasquez/handbook/content/communications.md

 * Use second-person and describe actions to a user.
 Technical content talks to users when support agents can’t.
 * Divide things into small chunks.
 * If you have multiple points in a text, number them to make replies easier.
 * Don't fully think through your ideas before writing.
 It's inefficient.
 The best way to think is by writing.
 It compels your brain to connect the dots.
+[Write whatever helps you think better](https://twitter.com/eugeneyan/status/1256828197410201601).
 * You can use tools like [Hemingway](http://www.hemingwayapp.com/) or [Ludwig](https://ludwig.guru/) to improve.

 ## Feedback